arnold2957/generate_music_based_emotion/README.md

 In this project we try to generate music based on the emotion labels.

+We extract features of 2 format of music of one dataset, and train and test 2 neuron network(CNN and CNN+RNN) to find the best model for regression.
+Then we train MusicVAE, one open source project for generate music by VAE.
+Finally we evaluate the generated results on our model to find the changing of emotion labels before and after generation.

 ## Requirement

 It requires python library librosa,  pretty_midi and  pydub for music,  numpy, parse and tensorflow for network.